-In case of a sinus infection, you might wonder how long do side effects from a sinus infection last?
+In the case of a sinus infection, you might wonder how long the side effects from a sinus infection last.
 The answer to that can be varied.
 There is no particular period for which a sinus infection may last.
 It usually depends on the type and severity of the sinus inflammation.
 With proper medication and treatment, a sinus infection usually clears within a week.
 But side effects of untreated sinus infection can be severe.

 What is a good Antibiotic to take for Sinus Infection?

 A sinus infection can be treated through antibiotics.
 But the antibiotic should be prescribed by a doctor.
 Amoxicillin and Augmentin are antibiotics preferred by doctors.
 They are in first-line as a way to get rid of sinusitis pain.
 Zithromax or the Z-Pak is a 5-day course of azithromycin to treat sinus infections.
 Zpack for sinus infection side effects includes upset stomachs, nausea, vomiting, and abdominal pain.

 Flonase is a corticosteroid nasal spray prescribed by doctors to clear a blocked nose during a sinus infection.
 Flonase sinus infection side effects include headache, nausea, dizziness, and dryness in the nose.

 What happens when you let a Sinus Infection go untreated?

 You might be prone to letting go of your sinus infection without treatment.
 But that is strictly not advisable.
 Sinus side effects can worsen if you don’t take proper medications or visit a doctor.
 Sometimes, a bad sinus infection can also affect your lungs and lead to meningitis.